-Most people would think that it is safe to call an Uber after a night out of drinking.
-Little do they know though is that they are putting their livelihood at risk for just a ride.
-Reports have stated that over 103 Uber drivers have been convicted of rape and assault with the ride-sharing company.
+Most people would think that it is safe to call an Uber after a night of drinking.
+Little do they know, though, that they are putting their livelihood at risk for just a ride.
+Over 103 Uber drivers have faced convictions for rape and assault while working with the ride-sharing company, according to reports.

-California has been listed as one of the prominent states that the sexual assaults have been experienced and states such as Massachusetts, Colorado, and Texas have also been included in the rap sheet.
+California is a top state for sexual assaults, with Massachusetts, Colorado, and Texas also on the list.
 Here’s more on ride-sharing attacks and how you can make sure you ride home safely.

 High-Profile Uber Rape Cases

 In one year, Uber has given over four billion trips to riders.
-One rider, following a night out of partying, an unconscious woman was seen being lifted inside a motel room by a surveillance camera.
-The man who was dragging her inside the room was ex-Uber driver Westagne Pierre who then raped her, stole her credit card and then left her half-naked in the motel room.
+One rider, after a night of partying, was seen on a surveillance camera lifting an unconscious woman inside a motel room.
+The man who was dragging her inside the room was ex-Uber driver Westagne Pierre, who then raped her, stole her credit card, and then left her half-naked in the motel room.

-Attacks as recent as June 2018 have occurred as well.
-Uber driver, Mark Filanov was arrested for kidnapping three women in Sacramento County.
-DailyMail.com reported that after leaving a book club the three women then became concerned when Filanov drove past multiple exits that were not in the direction of their destination.
+Attacks as recent as June 2018 have also occurred.
+Uber driver Mark Filanov was arrested for kidnapping three women in Sacramento County.
+DailyMail.com reported that after leaving a book club, the three women then became concerned when Filanov drove past multiple exits that were not in the direction of their destination.

 Flanov then said to the three women, “OK, now you’re going to tell me the real story or we’re all going to die.”